Syncplicity by Axway Woos Europe, Talks Life After EMC

 The exhibit hall at the Gartner Symposium ITxpo in Barcelona might feel a little chilly these days.
 Passersby may not notice it, but the three competing Enterprise File Sync and Share (EFSS) vendors positioned right next to each other probably will.

-The competition between Box, Dropbox and Syncplicity isn’t exactly friendly.
+The competition between Box, Dropbox and Syncplicity by Axway isn’t exactly friendly.
 Each wants to be the service that enterprises choose to share and collaborate on content.
 And the time to win the lion’s share of business users seems to be now.

 Last week at Dropbox’s first ever business user conference, Dropbox Open, CEO Drew Houston fired a not so subtle dig at Box.
 Without naming his rival directly, he pointed out that he had signed up as many paying business customers (150 k) in 10 months than his rival had in 10 years.
 (No EFSS vendor other than Box fit Houston’s description.)